 All it takes is a few ingredients and a high speed blender to create.
 With a little extra reduction it can even become a replacement for treacle or molasses but date syrup is high in antioxidants and a source of magnesium, phosphorus and zinc.
-You’ll be amazed with how many uses it has – in your baking, in dressings, or for making tonics or cordials.
+You’ll be amazed with how many uses it has – drizzle on your pancakes, use in your baking, in dressings, or for making tonics or cordials.

 - 1kg dried dates

 - 2 litres boiling water